Proactive DP: A Multple Target Optimization Framework for DP-SGD: Introduction

-$\bullet$ Simulations show a significantly smaller $\epsilon$ compared to current state of the art.
+A precise formulation of our main result is given in Theorem \ref{thm:Main}.
+We notice that this theorem is extracted as a special case of the more general (but less readable and less intuitive) Theorem \ref{thm:simpleF} which applies to {\em any} choice of $\epsilon$ and $\delta$.
+In particular, the more general theorem can be used for $\epsilon\geq 0.5$ and can also be used in our proactive DP framework.

+\item Confirmed by simulations, we show that by setting $T$ equal to the lower bound $T\approx 2k^2/\epsilon$, we optimize accuracy (as this minimizes the number of times/rounds when noise is aggregated into the global model at the server) and minimize round complexity.
+By using the $f$-DP framework, we prove that $T$'s condition of being at least $\approx 2k^2/\epsilon$ cannot be made weaker in that $2k^2/\epsilon$ cannot be divided by more than a constant factor $\approx 4$ (otherwise, this conflicts with an asymptotical result proved by the $f$-DP framework).
+We conclude that setting

+leads to a close to tight $(\epsilon,\delta)$-DP guarantee which also optimizes accuracy and minimizes round complexity (we are the first to show such a kind of tightness result for the moment accountant method).

+\item We discuss the concept of a utility graph and DP calculator in order to efficiently determine suitable parameter settings based on our theory.
+Simulations based on (\ref{eq:sed}) and (\ref{eq:Tapprox}) show a significantly smaller $\epsilon$.
 For example, our theory applies to $\epsilon=0.15$ for the non-convex problem of the simple neural network LeNet \citep{lecun1998gradient} with cross entropy loss function for image classification of MNIST~\cite{lecun-mnisthandwrittendigit-2010} at a test accuracy of 93\%, compared to 98\% without differential privacy.
-Notice that \citep{abadi2016deep} reports for a 60-dimensional PCA projection layer with a single 1,000-unit ReLU hidden layer for MNIST 90\% test accuracy for $\epsilon=0.5$ and 95\% test accuracy for $\epsilon=2$, both for $\delta=10^{-5}=0.6/N$.

-$\bullet$ We discuss and detail in Supplemental Material a proactive DP-SGD framework where the client adapts the added Gaussian noise according to measured test accuracy in order to achieve the target accuracy while at the same time being in control not to cross its differential privacy budget.
-This provides a blueprint for the engineer who, without a-priori knowledge, wants to use our adaptive hyper-parameter selection for DP-SGD.
-Here we use a varying sample (mini-batch) sequence in DP-SGD (this is covered by our theory).
-Also, the framework (and theory) applies to the asynchronous SGD framework.
+A detailed comparison to the current state-of-the art is presented in Section~\ref{sec:related_work}.